-He felt the armored Jenson step back, slightly.
-Eric pressed his hand onto the Chrysalis.
+Eric pressed his open palm against the Chrysalis.
 It was organic, so it wouldn’t be able to block his probe.
-He pressed his hand and visualized his neurons firing deep through the Chrysalis.
+He visualized his neurons firing deep through the Chrysalis.
 He was searching for some semblance of Emb.

-He found her, she felt groggy, sleepy, or just plain high.
+He found her, she was groggy, sleepy, or just plain high.
 It would make sense that high-powered drugs would be needed to dull the pain.
-Don’t ever sell those to humans, he thought.

-A feeling of curiosity fluttered up the neurons in Eric’s arm.
+Curiosity fluttered up the neurons in Eric’s arm.
 She was searching for the source of the connection.
-She was bewildered and troubled.
+She was bewildered, troubled.